skynetservices/skynet-archive/README.md

 [https://github.com/bketelsen/skynet/wiki/Daemon](https://github.com/bketelsen/skynet/wiki/Daemon)

 ## Doozer
-Skynet makes heavy usage of Doozer.
-You'll want at least 1 Doozer instance to run Skynet, but we recommend a cluster of multiple Doozer nodes to ensure high availability.
+Skynet makes heavy usage of [Doozer](wiki/Setting-up-a-Doozer-cluster).
+You'll need at least 1 Doozer instance to run Skynet, but we recommend a cluster of multiple Doozer nodes to ensure high availability.
+With only 1 instance you leave yourself with a single point of failure.

 ##Services
-Services are the heart of your Skynet clusters, they will accept requests via bson rpc requests, although this is abstracted away, you won't have to deal with the protocol, you will just pass objects.
+[Services](wiki/Services) are the heart of your Skynet clusters, they will accept requests via bson rpc requests, although this is abstracted away, you won't have to deal with the protocol, you will just pass objects.
 Keep in mind that a Service may also be a client.
 In the case of a Composite style application, a request could be made to one service that makes requests either synchronously or asynchronously to additional Skynet services.

 #####Sweet!
 How do I create a service?
 Check out the service documentation page on the wiki: [https://github.com/bketelsen/skynet/wiki/Services](https://github.com/bketelsen/skynet/wiki/Services)

-Checkout the examples/service directory for a full example.
+Examples can be found in the *examples/* directory.

 ##Clients
-Clients are responsible for sending requests to Skynet services, and processing their requests.
+[Clients](wiki/Clients) are responsible for sending requests to Skynet services, and processing their requests.

 Clients contain a pool of connections to a given service, up to a specified size to load balance requests across.
 Instances are removed from Skynet when they crash, the pools are smart enough to remove any connections to any instances that are no longer available and replace them with connections to valid instances to maintain the pool.

 ##Management

 ####Sky
-The "sky" command is a management gateway into the Skynet cluster.
+The "[sky](wiki/Sky)" command is a management gateway into the Skynet cluster.
 It will allow you to probe the network and look for services/versions, hosts, regions etc in your cluster, as well as run administration commands to operate on instances that match the criteria.
 You can register/unregister/stop/restart services as well as deploy new services to hosts matching your filters.

 ####Interactive Shell
 Another option is to use the interactive shell "<b>sky cli</b>".
 Which will open a shell you can interact with.
 Setting filters will allow any future commands to only apply to resources that meet those conditions.
 It supports history, and tab completion of commands, as well as services, hosts, regions, versions Skynet is already aware of.